Liability (song): Reception

 "Liability" received critical acclaim from music critics, with many commending the song's lyrical content and Lorde's vocal delivery, and was called one of the standout tracks on the record.
 Jon Blistein of Rolling Stone described the song as a "short but poignant song that finds Lorde grappling with fame and how it can change friendships and relationships."
 Billboard writer Andrew Unterberger commended its lyrics and Lorde's delivery, calling the song "an absolute jaw-dropper."
 Spin editor Anna Gaca praised Lorde for turning the track into a "poetic meditation on the perils of intimacy".
 Pitchfork expressed that the song was a "powerful counterpart to "Green Light" that shows how intensely Lorde peers into herself on her second record."

 The song was released with the pre-order of Melodrama on digital download sites.
 In the United States, "Liability" debuted at number 78 on the Billboard Hot 100.
 It charted on the Digital Song Sales chart at number 27 (27,000 first-week downloads sold in the week ending March 16), while accruing 4.7 million U.S. streams.
 The song had minor chart placements in the United Kingdom and France, debuting at number 84 and 54, respectively.
 "Liability" debuted at number eight in New Zealand, earning Lorde her ninth top 10 entry in her native country.
 Elsewhere, the song debuted within the mid-tier in Australia and Canada, placing at number 42 and 62, respectively.
-It has received certifications in Australia (Platinum), Canada (Gold), New Zealand (Gold), and the United Kingdom (Silver).
+It has received certifications in Australia (2× Platinum), Canada (2× Platinum), New Zealand (2× Platinum), and the United Kingdom (Gold).
 The song was ranked the 81st most popular song of 2017 by Australian alternative music station Triple J.